 “And be it further enacted, that the sum of $30,000 be, and the same is hereby appropriated under the direction of the War Department in the purchase and importation of camels and dromedaries to be employed for military purposes.”

 U.S. Army Lieutenant Edward Fitzgerald Beale has been commissioned by President James Buchanan to survey and.
 Hold wagon roads from New Mexico to California.
 Years after assisting with that commission Edward Fitzgerald Beale helped initiate the camel corps experiment, and authorized several camels to assist with the transportation of army equipment among desert terrain from the “Beale Road” that he had helped create between New Mexico to California.

 However, horses and mules were used in addition to camels for transportation, and the camels presence frightened those animals, thus making transportation of supplies more difficult along rugged routes.
 Therefore, the U.S. Army Camel Corps was eventually disbanded and the army returned to just using horses and mules for the transport of goods.

-The National Musuem of the United States Army has more information on the Camel Corps.
+The National Musuem of the United States Army has additional information on the history of the former Army Camel Corps.